Could not power on VM: No space left on device. Failed to power on VM

 and /var/log

-mounts because if they are full they can prevent proper operation of the ESX host.
+mounts, as they can prevent proper operation of the ESXi host.

 For related information, see Troubleshooting ESXi datastore or VMFS volume that is full or near capacity.